OmniInfer: System-Wide Acceleration Techniques for Optimizing LLM Serving Throughput and Latency: Sparse Computing in OmniInfer

-\paragraph{OmniPlacement Algorithms} To achieve the goals, our expert management strategy, OmniPlacement, consists of two core components.
+To achieve the goals, our expert management strategy, OmniPlacement, consists of two core components.
 First, a static placement algorithm (Algorithm~\ref{alg:static_placement}) generates an optimal initial layout by strategically allocating redundant experts to balance the initial load.
 Second, a dynamic scheduler (Algorithm~\ref{alg:dynamic_scheduler}) continuously monitors the system and performs online adjustments to adapt to shifting workloads.
 Both algorithms are presented below to highlight their primary logic.

 The OmniPlacement process begins with the Static Expert Placement algorithm, detailed in Algorithm~\ref{alg:static_placement}.
 Its purpose is to compute an optimal initial expert layout based on a given activation distribution.
 The process starts by intelligently distributing the total memory budget; the \texttt{AllocateBudgetByImbalance} function (line 1) analyzes historical activation data $D$ to assign a larger portion of the total redundancy budget $M$ to layers exhibiting higher load imbalance, ensuring resources are prioritized where they are most needed.
 Next, for each layer, the algorithm seeks the best placement within its allocated budget $s_l$.
 It iterates through possible redundancy levels (line 4) and, for each level, first calls \texttt{DetermineReplicas} (line 5).
 This function employs a heap-based greedy strategy to identify the most frequently activated (``hot'') experts and determines how many replicas of each are needed.
 With the replica counts decided, the \texttt{GeneratePlacement} function (line 6) then maps these expert instances to physical devices.
 This is a two-step process: an initial greedy placement assigns experts to the least-loaded devices, followed by a topology-aware remapping that adjusts the layout to minimize inter-device communication costs.
-By simulating and evaluating the imbalance for each potential configuration (lines 7-10), the algorithm selects the placement $P^{*}$ that achieves the minimum load imbalance, ensuring the system starts in a highly balanced state.
+By evaluating load imbalance across candidate configurations (lines 7–10), the algorithm selects the placement $P^{*}$ that minimizes imbalance, initializing the system in a well-balanced state.